pavanbhat1999/figlet.nvim/README.md

 ```bash
 sudo pacman -S figlet
 ```
 - Fonts for figlet in initial release I have used font called as ANSI shadow and ANSI Regular.
 You should have these fonts installed.
+PS : fallback to default will be implemented in future
 ```bash
 git clone https://github.com/xero/figlet-fonts.git
 cp  figlet-fonts/* /usr/share/figlet/fonts/